 In 2009 we assisted in the building of a beautiful cordwood home on the White Earth Reservation in NW Minnesota.
 We had serious help from Bill Paulson, Robert Zahorski, Arlen Kangas and the native tribal wood masons.
 This is an 1800 sq. ft. cordwood home made of 16″ cedar with foam insulation.
 It also has radiant in-floor heat and a sand heat storage bed.

 We were fortunate to have Bill place Ojibway motifs into the cordwood walls.
 Here is his “feather in the wall.:

 The owner of the home belongs to the bear clan.
-Bill Paulson created this feather and the bear paw motif (see other post) and they both stand proudly and beautifully in the wall.
+Bill Paulson created this feather and the bear paw motif and they both stand proudly and beautifully in the wall.
 The home is warm and inviting and has many Ojibway requested features, like the entrance door facing east.

 Should you wish to learn how to build a cordwood cottage, cabin or home, please visit www.cordwoodconstruction.org While you are there, click on the pictures, read the brief articles, check out the latest workshops and newsletter and if you are interested click on the Online Bookstore to see all the cordwood literature available in print and ebook format.If you have questions that aren’t answered on the website you can email me at email@example.com